noaavisrur/Devops/README.md

 # Devops
-project and files from Devops course
+projects and files from Devops course